flokapi/sorodev/README.md

 While [soroban-cli](https://soroban.stellar.org/docs/reference/soroban-cli) is like a Swiss knife to interact with Soroban, it also requires many arguments and parameters to specify the context, such as the current network being used, the last deployment addresses, ...

+Similarly, Rust is a generic and customizable language, which requires to replicate the same patterns for each contract.

-The idea behind `sorodev` is to bring tools on top of `soroban-cli` .
-It can be used to:
+The idea behind `sorodev` is to provide the setup to get started with a development on Soroban and to bring some tools on top of `soroban-cli`.

+For example:
 - create new Soroban projects and contracts (create default `Cargo.toml`, `lib.rs`, `test.rs`)
 - use a `sorodev.json` to configure the current parameters
-- build, test, deploy, fund account and make contract bindings with simple commands
+- build, test, deploy, invoke contracts, or make contract bindings with simple commands

 To sum up, Sorodev indends to make it easier for anyone to start developping on Soroban and to enable a more efficient development experience.